pmd/pmd/docs/pages/pmd/languages/java_metrics_index.md

 ### Description

 ## Cyclomatic Complexity (CYCLO)

-*Operation metric.* Can be calculated on any non-abstract method.
+*Operation metric.* Can be calculated on any non-abstract operation.

 ### Description

 Number of independent paths through a block of code \[[Lanza05](#Lanza05)\].
-Formally, given that the control flow graph of the block has n vertices, e edges and p connected components, the Cyclomatic complexity of the block is given by `CYCLO = e - n + 2p` \[[McCabe76](#McCabe76)\].
+Formally, given that the control flow graph of the block has n vertices, e edges and p connected components, the cyclomatic complexity of the block is given by `CYCLO = e - n + 2p` \[[McCabe76](#McCabe76)\].
 In practice it can be calculated by counting control flow statements following the standard rules given below.

 The standard version of the metric complies with McCabe's original definition:

 * Methods have a base complexity of 1.
 * +1 for every control flow statement (`if`, `case`, `catch`, `throw`, `do`, `while`, `for`, `break`, `continue`) and conditional expression (`?:`) \[[Sonarqube](#Sonarqube)\].
-Notice switch cases count as one, but not the switch itself: the point is that a switch should have the same complexity value as the equivalent series of `if` statements.
+Notice switch cases count as one, but not the switch
+  itself: the point is that a switch should have the same complexity value as the equivalent series of `if` statements.
 * `else`, `finally` and `default` don't count;
 * +1 for every boolean operator (`&&`, `||`) in the guard condition of a control flow statement.
 That's because Java has short-circuit evaluation semantics for boolean operators, which makes every boolean operator kind of a control flow statement in itself.

 ### Code examples